Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 Q: Does a Keeper with an anti-Doom symbol count as “Doomed”?

 A: No. If anything, it’s the opposite of Doomed, whatever that is.

 Q: If I use Even Death May Die to take a Keeper out of the discard and play it, can that Keeper play be stopped by Twist Of Fate?

-A: Yes.
-To refresh on what those cards do:
+A: No. To refresh on what those cards do: